vegaprotocol/documentation/versioned_docs/version-v0.74/releases/overview.md

 A number of changes have been introduced to incentivise the use of Vega through rewards.
 Along with the referral program users will be able to create teams and incentivse use via reward structures.
 The team reward metrics and accounts have been implemented as per the [rewards specification ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0056-REWA-rewards_overview.md#team-reward-metrics).

-Changes have also been implemented to allow users to have an on-chain party profile allowing the creation of an alia and metadata for a given party.
+Now, participants can also have an on-chain party profile allowing them to add an alias and metadata to a given party.

 This has been implemented as per the [party profile specification ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0088-PPRF-party_profile.md)